-Cornrows have become a crowd favorite for women of every culture in the last 10 years.
-Whereas it used to be worn by children, especially young African and African American girls, the style has become widely popular across women of all ages.
+Cornrows have become a crowd favorite for women of every culture in the last ten years.
+Whereas it used to be worn by children, especially young African and African American girls, the style has become widely popular among women of all ages.

-The style consists of braiding the “hair very close to the scalp in an underhand, upward motion in order to create a single line of raised row, creating the cornrow”.
+The style consists of braiding the “hair very close to the scalp in an underhand, upward motion to create a single line of raised row, creating the cornrow.”

 Blackdoctor.org writes on the history of cornrows:

 “Depictions of women with cornrows have been found in Stone Age paintings in the Tassili Plateau of the Sahara, and have been dated as far back as 3000 B.C.
 There are also Native American paintings as far back as 1,000 years showing cornrows as a hairstyle.
 This tradition of female styling in cornrows has remained popular throughout Africa, particularly in the Horn of Africa and West Africa.

 Historically, male styling with cornrows can be traced as far back as the early nineteenth century to Ethiopia, where warriors and kings such as Tewodros II and Yohannes IV were depicted wearing cornrows.”

 During the Atlantic Slave Trade, many enslaved people were forced to shave their hair to be more ‘sanitary’ and also to move them away from their culture and identity.

 But not all enslaved Africans would keep their hair cut.
 Instead, many would braid their hair tightly in cornrows and more “to maintain a neat and tidy appearance.”